-Nevertheless, here is a detailed list that describes a blue-eyed Pitbull’s temperament to better understand the results above:
+Here is a detailed list that describes a blue-eyed Pitbull’s temperament:

 - They are known to be strong, agile, and powerful.

-- They are very determined, and they accomplish what they are asked to do.
-This is what makes them good service dogs.
+- They are very determined and accomplish what they are asked to do.
+This makes them good service dogs.

-- They love human attention, and they are very affectionate.
+- They love human attention and are very affectionate.